xingyaoww/xingyaoww/README.md

 - 📋 My name can be pronounced as Hsing Yao /sɪŋ yaʊ/.
 - 📖 I'm a senior at the University of Michigan, studying computer science and data science.
-- 🔭 I'm working on project involving Natural Language Processing, Multimodal Analysis, and Computational Social Science.
+- 🔭 I'm working on projects around Natural Language Processing.
 - 💻 Checkout my personal website [here](https://xingyaoww.github.io/)!